pingcap/tidb-operator/en/benchmark-sysbench.md

 > **Note:**
 >
-> - This test is conducted only for the single test case and indicates that the performance might be affected by different operating systems, different optimization and default settings.
+> - This test is conducted only for the single test case and indicates that the performance might be affected by different operating systems, different optimization, and default settings.
 Therefore, PingCAP makes no recommendation for the operating system.
 > - COS is officially recommended by GKE, because it is optimized for containers and improved substantially on security and disk performance.

 #### Kubernetes Service vs GCP LoadBalancer